nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User keys in the customer’s details.
+1. User enters add customer command and keys in the customer’s details.

 2. Customer is added to RHRH.